blegas78/autoSplitters/src/HZD variants/README.md

 ## Testing

 I *HIGHLY* Recommend testing this before attempting a run each day by doing a quick test.
-With all of the above up and running and showing IGT,  try to start the timer then invoke a load.

-1. In HZD, simply perform a fast-travel.
+With all of the above up and running and showing IGT,  try to start the timer then invoke a load by simply performing a fast-travel.

+ - VAS Scan Region settings
+   - X is set to 99
+   - Y is set to 976
+   - Width is set to 115
+   - Height is set to 25

 ##  Change Log

-Empty for now
+- Efforts to lower CPU usage
+  - Shrunken Scan Region size (See Scan Region above)
+  - Removed "start" WatchZone
+  - Removed "isLoading**a**" WatchZone, leaving the main WatchZone as the only feature to scan for